rehierl/node-tree-outliner/3-basic-design/3-5-1-sxs-relation.md

 * `(s,n) in SxN` - section `s` contains node `n`
 * `(s1,s2) in SxS` - section `s1` contains section `s2`

-**CLARIFICATION**
-The node order of the section tree is defined by the node order of the node tree.
-In addition to that, the section tree will be created in the order in which its sections will be entered during the traversal of the section tree.

-That is, because due to the node order of the node tree, all parent sections will be entered/created/opened before any subsection is entered.
-In addition to that, the sectioning nodes of sibling sections are entered according to the node order of the node tree (i.e. in the sequence in which they appear in the node sequence, which is based upon the node order of the node tree).

-Note that not any tree data structure is suited to represent the tree of sections.
-That is, because an AVL tree, for example, will repeatedly trigger balancing operations, if entries are added in an orderly fashion (e.g. in ascending order).
-Consequently, a list-based data structure would be more appropriate.
+Because of that, the corresponding relations are a matter of consequence and therefore do not have to be defined explicitly.

 <!-- ======================================================================= -->
 ## a section's parent section

-Obviously, there now are two (seemingly) different definitions for the term "parent section of a section": (1) a section is a parent section to all of its inner sections, and (2) a section is a parent section of an inner section, if it is the inner section's parent section in the corresponding tree of sections.
+Obviously, there now are two seemingly independent definitions for the term "parent section of a section": (1) a section is a parent section to all of its inner sections, and (2) a section is a parent section of an inner section, if it is the inner section's parent section in the corresponding section tree.

-Note that both definitions are not independent from each other.
-That is, because all parent sections of a subsection (1) are elements of the rooted path of sections which begins in the root section and ends in the subsection's parent section (2).
+Note that both definitions are related with each other.
+That is, because all parent sections of a subsection (definition 1) are elements of the rooted path of sections which begins in the root section and ends in the subsection's parent section (definition 2).
+Which is, because any section *not* in that path is already closed, or its sectioning node still needs to be entered.

 **CLARIFICATION**
 The least significant ancestor section of a section will be referred to as *the (unique) parent section* of the corresponding subsection.

-Note that this parent section is the nearest (i.e. closest according to the node sequence) open presequent section.
+Note that this parent section is the nearest (i.e. closest according to the node tree's node sequence) open presequent section.
 Put differently, a section's unique parent section is the least significant open presequent section which was declared last, before the corresponding subsection was entered.

 Note that this settles the issue of sections having multiple different parent sections.
 That is, because any section always has, if the universal section is